-A striking resemblance has been seen between the success rate of Netherlands and that of the US.
-In the study by Martynova and Renneboog (2010) it already became clear that shareholder protection was almost equal between the US and the Netherlands.
-This corresponded in the fact that the success rate is approximately the 40%.
+I observed a striking resemblance between the success rates of the Netherlands and the US.
+Martynova and Renneboog (2010) found that shareholder protection was almost equal in both countries.
+This corresponds to the fact that they both have a success rate of approximately 40%.

-More than 1 hedge fund acquired a share in the company in fourteen of the 36 listed companies in my database.
-10 of those were working together to achieve certain goals.
-The average length of hedge funds holding a share in the company is 531 days.
-Although Brav et al. (2008) may find this long-term period, my opinion is that 531 days is still to be seen as short- term.
+At least one hedge fund acquired a share in 14 of the 36 listed companies in my database.
+Of these, 10 were working together to achieve certain goals.
+The hedge funds held a share in the company for an average length of 531 days.
+Although Brav et al. (2008) considered this a long term, I consider 531 days to be a short term.

-The average percentage voting power is initial 8.06% and the maximum average voting power is 10.10%.
-By looking at this data it can be concluded that hedge funds are not generally involved in acquiring controlling blocks of stock.
+The average percentage of voting power ranges between 8.06% and 10.10%.
+From this data, it can be concluded that hedge funds are not generally involved in acquiring controlling blocks of stock.

-Due to the fact that shareholders have the opportunity to go to the OK they have a fair chance of getting their demands fulfilled.
-The OK likes to solve disputes between shareholders and management by taking provisional measures that improve the dialogue between the two parties and as a consequence compromises will be often found.
-Defensive measures that are taken by the management only to oppress shareholders are prohibited and minority shareholders can change the way in which they are treated by majority holders by appeal.
+Because shareholders have an opportunity to go to the OK, they have a reasonable chance of having their demands fulfilled.
+The OK prefers to solve disputes between shareholders and management by enacting provisional measures that improve the dialogue between the two parties.
+As a consequence, the parties often find compromises.
+Defensive measures that the management takes only to oppress shareholders are prohibited, and minority shareholders can change how they are treated if a majority files an appeal.

 5. Discussion

-Doing an extensively study at shareholder activism by hedge funds for the past decade is a lot and precise piece of work.
-But although I didn’t use any private information this study pretty nicegives a good insights in hedge fund activism in the Netherlands.
+Conducting an extensive study of the shareholder activism undertaken by hedge funds in the Netherlands over a decade required a great deal of precise work.
+Even though I did not use any private information, this study provides insight into hedge fund activism in the country.

 Further Research

-The topic of hedge fund activism still needs a lot of attention.
-The following topics could be interesting for cases in the Netherlands which companies are being addressed by hedge funds?, is lowering the power of the shareholders intended by the public opinionreally necessary and will hedge fund activism even come back in the Netherlands?
-The comparison between other continental Europe countries could give more insight in the hedge fund activism climate in the Netherlands.
+The topic of hedge fund activism still needs attention.
+The following topics could be interesting for cases in the Netherlands: Which companies are hedge funds addressing?
+Is lowering the power of the shareholders intended by the public opinion necessary, and will hedge fund activism return to the Netherlands?
+A comparison with other European countries could also provide more insight into the hedge fund activism climate in the Netherlands.